3.3 Project carbon sequestration

 Requirement

-• Project developers shall use the relevant template WCC Carbon Calculation Spreadsheet (Standard or Small Project tab) to predict the project carbon sequestration.
+• Project developers shall use the relevant template Carbon Calculation Spreadsheet (Standard or Small Project tab) to predict the project carbon sequestration.

 • Emissions resulting from the preparation of a site prior to planting shall be calculated and subtracted from the project carbon sequestration at year 1.
 This includes losses of carbon through removal of vegetation (trees or other biomass) or disturbance of the soil.